 \section{Estimation procedure}

 In order to estimate the matrices $\bL^*$ and $\bS^*$, we consider the following objective function:

-defined by a least squares data-fitting term penalized by a hybrid regularization term.
+defined by a least squares data-fitting term penalised by a hybrid regularisation term.
 On the one hand, the nuclear norm penalty $\norm{\bL}[*]$ is a convex relaxation of the rank constraint, meant to induce low-rank solutions for $\bL$.
 On the other hand, the term $\norm{\bS}[2,1]$ is a relaxation of the constraint on the number of non-zero columns in $\bS$, meant to induce column-wise sparse solutions for $\bS$.
 Our estimators are defined as

-When information on the presence or absence of some edges is missing, the objective function may not have a unique minimizer.
-We propose to approximate our target parameters $(\widehat{\bS}, \widehat{\bL})$ by minimizing the objective \eqref{eq:objective} with an additional ridge penalization term, $\frac{\epsilon}{2}(\norm{\bL}[F]^2 + \norm{\bS}[F]^2)$, which ensures strong convexity of the objective function.
-While this additional penalty is not necessary to obtain convergence in terms of the objective value, it is required to obtain convergence of the parameters themselves.
-This additional penalty allows also to ensure approximate matching of the estimation and approximation errors, as detailed in our theoretical results.
+When information on the presence or absence of some edges is missing, the objective function may not have a unique minimiser.
+We propose to approximate our target parameters $(\widehat{\bS}, \widehat{\bL})$ by minimising the objective \eqref{eq:objective} with an additional ridge penalisation term, $\frac{\epsilon}{2}(\norm{\bL}[F]^2 + \norm{\bS}[F]^2)$, which ensures strong convexity of the objective function.
+This additional penalty is not necessary to obtain convergence in terms of the objective value, and setting $\epsilon=0$ does not impact the convergence of the algorithm.
+However, it is required to obtain convergence of the parameters themselves: this additional penalty allows also to ensure approximate matching of the estimation and approximation errors, as detailed in our theoretical results.
 Note that, by choosing $\epsilon$ sufficiently small, $\cF_{\epsilon}$ can be arbitrarily close to $\cF$, but the choice of $\epsilon$ will impact the speed of convergence of our algorithm.

 Furthermore, we assume for simplicity that the box constraints on $\bS$ and $\bL$ are always inactive.
 We make a final simplification by dropping the symmetry constraint on $\bL$.
-Indeed, we will see later on that the low-rank matrix $\bL$ remains symmetric throughout the algorithm, provided that it is intialized by a symmetric matrix.
-Thus, in the end, we (approximately) solve the following optimization problem:
+Indeed, we will see later on that the low-rank matrix $\bL$ remains symmetric throughout the algorithm, provided that it is initialised by a symmetric matrix.
+Thus, in the end, we (approximately) solve the following optimisation problem:

-Let us now describe the optimization procedure.
+Let us now describe the optimisation procedure.
 First, we consider the augmented objective function:

 with $R\in\mathbb{R}_+$.
 Note that, if an optimal solution to \eqref{eq:estimation} $(\hat \bS_{\epsilon}, \hat \bL_{\epsilon})$ satisfies $\norm{\hat \bL_{\epsilon}}[*]\leq \bar R$ for some $\bar R \geq 0$, then any optimal solution to the augmented problem